 - Cracked valve stems: Cracked or otherwise defective valve stems can lead to underinflated tires.
 When tires are underinflated, there is greater wear on the edges of the tire.
 This can hasten tire tread separation and/or blowout.

-What Percent Of Accidents Comprise SUV Rollovers?
+What Percent of Accidents Comprise SUV Rollovers?

-According to the National Highway Traffic Safety Administration (NHTSA), a division of the U.S. Department of Transportation, rollovers comprise roughly 3 percent of vehicle accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), a division of the U.S. Department of Transportation, rollovers comprise roughly three percent of vehicle accidents.
 Despite this, rollovers cause nearly one-third of all motor vehicle deaths.
 In too many cases, SUVs roll over due to flaws in their design or construction.

-SUVs can have any number of flaws that can lead to disabling injuries or death in the event of rollover.
+SUVs can have any number of flaws that can lead to disabling injuries or death in the event of a rollover.
 In addition to a high center of gravity, vehicle manufacturers must make certain that the roofs of their vehicles are built to withstand the impact of a rollover.

 The companies that design and manufacture defective vehicles must be held accountable for placing a defective product on the market.
 By holding these companies accountable, we can make the roads safer for everyone.

-Investigating And Litigating Product Liability Claims
+Investigating and Litigating Product Liability Claims

 Product liability claims can involve numerous potential defects.
 For example, products can be defectively designed or manufactured.
 In other situations, inherently dangerous products may not contain adequate warnings.
 Whatever the cause, product liability cases are extremely complicated.
 Your lawyer must be able to work with extensive amounts of technical information in order to demonstrate exactly how the defective product caused injury.

 In nearly all defective product claims, numerous experts are required in order to establish this proof.
 In addition, your lawyer must be able to present this information to the men and women of a jury.
 Our trial practice is led by attorney Drew Britcher.
-Drew is certified by the New Jersey Supreme Court as a civil trial attorney and has achieved successful results for our clients time and time again.
+Drew is certified by the New Jersey Supreme Court as a Civil Trial Attorney and has achieved successful results for our clients time and time again.